 Rivers play an important role in the lives of people who live close to them.
-In Tagum City, Davao del Norte, rivers don’t just support livelihood but the local tourism as well.
+In Tagum City, Davao del Norte, rivers don’t just support livelihood but local tourism as well.
 Case in point — the Banana Beach Resort River Tour.

 Banana Beach Resort is a luxury special interest resort located inside a banana plantation.
 The sprawling property is located at the heart of the Davao Gulf, with the Madaum River slicing through it as it empties into the sea.
 As guests approach the resort, it is hard not to notice the serene river; one has to pass through the only bridge that links the resort to the mainland.

 I noticed the Madaum River and its peaceful aura on our way to Banana Beach Resort.
 We had to stop in the middle of the bridge so I can drink in its beauty and take a few photos.
 But another vehicle needed to cross the one-way bridge so we had to move on.
 Disappointed, I vowed to stop by again on our way out.

 Elation soon replaced my disappointment as I learned that we would be taking the Banana Beach Resort River Tour later that day.
 It was to be a hectic Monday, but an adventurous one nonetheless.
 I started my exploration of Banana Beach Resort with an educational tour through Hijo’s banana plantation.
 Shortly after, we took the Forest Tour which brought us close to monkeys, wild boars, and a Hunger Games-like forest with Temple Run-ish trees.
 The Banana Beach Resort River Tour was the perfect end to an action-packed day.

 I expected the river tour to be typical: cramped in an outrigger banca with water spraying on our faces and the wind messing up my hair.
 But much to my surprise, we were doing it in style.
 On a first-class pontoon with plush seats and a butler serving drinks!